 Sailing the SolarCat 64 is a wonderful experience, where yacht-lovers can enjoy a new smart and luxurious way of sailing.
 The yacht is 19.43 metres (64 ft) and has around 3-5 spacious cabins.
 Furthermore, there are myriad sun-lounging spaces, a retractable sundeck rook, and avant-garde interiors.
 The yacht is featured with a beam of 9.50 metres, and a draft of 0.80 metres.
 And, the solar panels on the yacht’s roof can produce the necessary power to drive the motor of the yacht and all the appliances on board.

 The vessel has a beautiful blend of a carbon composite hull design and a solar energy system that ensures noiseless cruising with emissions.
 The cruising speeds are 6.2kn and comply with high European standards, like utilising innovative techniques with materials like composite, carbon, and steel.
 The SolarCat 64 is featured with three guest rooms and can house around 10 people, and has luxe dual owner suites.
 Moreover, the control room can house around four crew members in addition to the captain.
 It is no wonder that with the low levels of sound, and the absence of oil film on water, the yachting experience is not only eco-friendly but also lavish.

-Imagine a superyacht that’s futuristic and out of this world, a vessel that’s makes you think ‘spaceship’ and feels inspired by radar-dodging military stealth planes.
+Imagine a futuristic superyacht and out of this world, a vessel that makes you think of a ‘spaceship’ and feels inspired by radar-dodging military stealth planes.
 Monaco-based superyacht designer, George Lucian curated his latest yacht concept, the MY Roswell, which is based on the famous Roswell UFO.
 Continue reading

 Updated Jun 2018